Wilrijk: Wilrijk as a suburban town

 When the population exceeded 20,000 inhabitants in 1928, the town acquired the Hof van plaisantie Steytelinck.
 From then on, Wilrijk had its own public park, close to the center.

 During the Second World War, Wilrijk suffered a lot because of bombardments by the Germans with the V1 and V2.
 71 civilians were killed by as much as 65 bombs.

 After the war Wilrijk again started to grow rapidly.
 The agricultural character disappeared and was replaced by industry.
 Again many people migrated from the center of Antwerp to the suburbs.
 This time also the first high buildings appeared in Wilrijk.
 The population peaked.
 In 1950, 27,213 inhabitants, in 1956 30,000 and in 1964, 40,000.
 On January 1, 1975 the number of inhabitants was officially 44,219, from this day, the population decreased steadily.

 In 1960 the town council decided to renew the town center.
 This urbanistic project included some high buildings, a shopping center and a cultural center.
-It was agreed to create a large industrial area of 1.5 km² next to the important economical axes Antwerp-Boom (Boomsesteenweg (A12)).
+It was agreed to create a large industrial area of 1.5 km2 next to the important economical axes Antwerp-Boom (Boomsesteenweg (A12)).
 More than 6000 people are employed in this area right now.

 Because of the increase in traffic the Boomsesteenweg (A12) was modernised in 1958 (also because of the Expo '58 in Brussels).
 In 1978 the highway Antwerp-Brussels (E10, now called E19) and the R11 were constructed, further dividing Wilrijk into different parts.
 The communal road network was more than 200 km.

 Until then Wilrijk had been an independent town with its own town council and mayor, but this was about to change.

 Wilrijk as part of Antwerp

-On January 1, 1983 Wilrijk became, together with seven other communities – Antwerp, Berchem, Borgerhout, Ekeren, Hoboken, Merksem and Deurne – part of one big city of Antwerp, now a city with more than 500,000 inhabitants.
+On January 1, 1983 Wilrijk became, together with seven other communities – Antwerp, Wilrijk, Borgerhout, Ekeren, Hoboken, Merksem and Deurne – part of one big city of Antwerp, now a city with more than 500,000 inhabitants.
 All the former towns became "districten (in Dutch)" of Antwerp.
 Many city services were centralised and the town (district) council lost almost all of its powers.
 Every district kept its own districtshuis (former town hall) with services like: information, social affaires, registry of births, deaths and marriages, etc.

 However, this move to a centralised administration created some resistance among the inhabitants.
 In a gesture "to bring the government back to the civilians" a decentralisation was started on January 1, 2001.
 Some of the powers reverted to the districts, including: the "look" of the town, youth policy, festivities, sports and communication.